Stuycs-K/final-project-8-castlea-lawt/WORKLOG.md

 Map_Tab:  // Made a new method for carving to make the code easier to parse through
           // edited carve code to incorporate a solid border around the edge of the Map
+          // removed mode field
+          // incorporated "cheat" into display in an attempt to get subShape to present

 Graphics_Tab: // edited tasks to make sure they don't impede on the border
+              // created boolean "cheat"
+              // created PShape "subShape"
+              // Tried to incorporate these two into setup and keyPressed

+### 6/1/23

+Graphics_Tab: // More work on cheatMode, tried putting it in the draw function
+              // moved where in keypressed cheatMode came into play

+### 6/2/23

+Graphics_Tab: // Made subShape have vertexes, moved the creation of the shape into setup
+              // Tried utilizing "setVisible()" to toggle whether subShape would be seen

+Map_Tab:  // removed subShape setup from display

+### 6/4/23

+Graphics_Tab: // Figured out how to get subShape to be visible via setup

+Map_Tab:  // reintegrated mode field, created an "easy" and "hard" mode
+          // made getMode() accessor method
+          // added "if mode == easy" at the end of display to actually display subShape

+Submarine_Tab: // edited translation of subShape within ChangePos